Dentolabial consonant

 These are rare cross-linguistically in non-disordered speech, likely due to the prevalence of dental malocclusions (especially retrognathism) that make them difficult to produce, though the voiceless dentolabial fricative /[f͆]/ is used in some of the southwestern dialects of Greenlandic.

-Dentolabial consonants in the IPA
+Dentolabial consonants in the extIPA

-The labiodental consonants listed on the extIPA chart are the following.
+The dentolabial consonants listed on the extIPA chart are the following.
 Complex consonants such as affricates, prenasalized stops and the like are also possible.

 The only dentolabial consonant attested in non-disordered speech is the voiceless dentolabial fricative /[f͆]/.